nicholasrmccracken/canvas-course-file-sync/README.md

 The CarmenCargo CLI tool has three commands:

 1. **LS:**
-List the current files and folders.
+List the current files and folders, with folder ids for each folder.

     ```bash
     ./carmen_cargo.rb ls
     ```

 2. **CD:**
 Change the current directory.
-Use ".." to move up one level, or "/" to go back to the root.
+Use ".." to move up one level, or "/" to go back to the root, or a folder id value to move into that folder.

     ```bash
     ./carmen_cargo.rb cd DIRECTORY